-The other major change is that all public agencies, if they want to continue to conduct public meeting remotely, must adopt a resolution every 30 days making the findings of necessity to do so and affirming the measures in place to allow remote public comments by the public.
+The other major change is that all public agencies, if they want to continue to conduct public meetings remotely, must adopt a resolution every 30 days making the findings of necessity to do so and affirming the measures in place to allow remote public comments by the public.

-At this meeting the Board can adopt the continuation resolution, so this staff report and resolution are substantially the same as the February 7 actions.
+At this meeting the Board can adopt the continuation resolution, so this staff report and resolution are substantially the same as the March 7 actions.

-Given recent surges in COVD 19 variants such as Delta and now Omicron, both with higher transmissivity levels than the original virus, the need for remote meetings and the need to reduce in-person gathering is greater than ever and as such, staff recommends extending the provisions of AB 361 by resolution.
+Given recent surges in COVD 19 variants such as Delta, Omicron, and now BA.2, all with higher transmissivity levels than the original virus, the need for remote meetings and the need to reduce in-person gathering is greater than ever and as such, staff recommends extending the provisions of AB 361 by resolution.